Baked Spaghetti & Meatballs

 This family-friendly recipe can be made ahead or even made with leftovers.

 There is nothing fancy about this simple yet satisfying dish, right down to the easy preparation.
 A good quality store-bought sauce like Muir Glen’s organic Fire Roasted Tomato is more than acceptable for this dish.
 The same is true for the cheeses.
 Chopped meatballs, sausage, or vegetables may be added for extra flavor.
 Be sure not to overcook the pasta since it will continue to cook and soften while baking.
+Al dente rules the day.
+This is just the recipe to make if you have leftovers from my Spaghetti & Meatballs.

 Equipment: cutting board; chef’s knife or box grater; dry measuring cup; strainer or colander; large mixing bowl; stock pot or Dutch oven; wooden spoon or spatula; casserole or baking dish; aluminum foil